rbt-lang/rbt-proto/doc/hierarchical-data.rst

     2. Note that relationship between *department* and *employee* is bi-directional.

-    3. Add a relationship *manager* between *employees*, which cannot be represented in a finite hierarchy.
+    3. Add a relationship *reports to* between *employees*, which cannot be represented in a finite hierarchy.